-- AT&T - close second to Verizon but with limited options for high bandwidth users, and in the year ahead will be gaining a lot of new capacity as they implement their FirstNet network.
+- AT&T - Close second to Verizon, especially with their HSPA+ network.
+In the year ahead will be gaining a lot of new capacity as they implement their FirstNet network.

-- T-Mobile - the carrier to watch with a rapidly expanding network as they roll out their new 600 Mhz network and currently has the only directly offered smartphone plan with unlimited high speed mobile hotspot use.
+- T-Mobile - The carrier to watch with a rapidly expanding network as they roll out their new 600 Mhz network.

 - In May 2018, T-Mobile & Sprint announced their intentions to merge.
 There is still a lengthy approval process to go through that won't be complete until at least early 2019 - and then it's a couple years of implementation if approved.

 Below is a quick comparison of the four carrier's 4G coverage maps:

 Screenshots above taken from the August 2018 HD map update to our app Coverage?